rocketeers-app/rocketeers-laravel/README.md

     ],
 ```

-Make sure that in the logging configuration the default log channel is 'stack':
+Make sure that in the logging configuration the default log channel is `stack`:

 ```php
 'default' => env('LOG_CHANNEL', 'stack'),